iturdikulov/notes/piano.md

 ---
-title: "Piano"
 date: 2023-04-21
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Piano

 > The piano is a **keyboard [[my music|musical]] instrument** with
 > strings struck by wooden hammers coated with a softer material (modern hammers
 > are covered with dense wool felt; some early pianos used leather).
 It is